dendroman/sdd4ai/README.md

 ---

-## 🎯 What is Spec-Driven Development?
+## 🎯 What is Spec-Driven Development for AI?

-Spec-Driven Development (SDD) is a methodology where comprehensive specifications are created **before** implementation begins.
+Spec-Driven Development for AI (SDD4AI) is a methodology specifically designed for **AI agents and LLMs** to work with comprehensive specifications created **before** implementation begins.
 This approach ensures:

-- **🎯 Clear Requirements** - Every feature is thoroughly planned
+- **🤖 AI-Optimized Structure** - Specifications formatted for optimal LLM understanding
-- **📋 Better Collaboration** - Teams align on specifications before coding
+- **📋 Agent Collaboration** - AI agents align on specifications before coding
-- **🔍 Improved Quality** - Edge cases are considered upfront
+- **🔍 Context-Rich Documentation** - Detailed context that AI models can leverage effectively
-- **📚 Living Documentation** - Specs evolve with your codebase
+- **📚 Living AI Knowledge Base** - Specs that evolve with AI-assisted development
-- **⚡ Faster Development** - Less rework, clearer implementation path
+- **⚡ Accelerated AI Development** - Clear implementation paths for autonomous agents
+- **🧠 Enhanced AI Reasoning** - Structured information that improves AI decision-making

 ---